KustoszApp/docs/source/configuration/backend.md

 The main configuration file is `$KUSTOSZ_BASE_DIR/settings/settings.yaml`.
 You have created this file during installation.
 This file is already present in container image as `/opt/kustosz/web/settings/settings.yaml`.

-When `$KUSTOSZ_BASE_DIR` variable is not set, it will default to `lib/python3.x/site-packages/` directory inside current virtual environment.
+When `$KUSTOSZ_BASE_DIR` variable is not set, it will default to parent directory of [`settings.py`](https://github.com/KustoszApp/server/blob/main/kustosz/settings.py) file.
+In production deployments, that's usually `lib/python3.x/site-packages/` directory inside current virtual environment.
+In development environment, that's root of git tree.

 Site-specific modifications can be put in `$KUSTOSZ_BASE_DIR/settings/settings.local.yaml` file.
 This file will be merged with main configuration file, i.e. any setting not specified in site-specific file will be read from main file.
 This allows you to copy newest Kustosz configuration file during upgrades without worrying about overwriting your local changes.